pcxiao/sassy-helpers/README.md

 In the sassy-helpers directory, there is a `bin` directory, which contains the `sassyconvert` script.

+**WARNING**: This script will not ask to overwrite outputs if they already exist, but rather just go and do so.
+Make backups of your ode and model files (or write to a different location).

 You can use it to convert back and forth between different formats:

 ```